lavalibs/Lavalink.NET/README.md

 }
 ```

-Example implementation with DSharpPlus (notice that you need to have a Singleton for Websockets and Serialize the DiscordOP4Packet because there is no way to connect externally to VoiceChannels with it)
+### Example implementation with DSharpPlus
+notice that you need to have a Singleton or Storage for Websockets and Serialize the DiscordOP4Packet because there is no way to connect externally to VoiceChannels with D#+.

 ```CSharp
 using System.Threading.Tasks;